Sweet Love of Texas

 She put the CD back into her purse and grabbed her pills, popping a few to make it through the night.
 Her headaches were getting more frequent, but she had to ignore the pain.
 There wasn't anything she could afford to do about it, anyway.
 Brain tumors were usually fatal and she was reminded of that with each new ache.

 She decided to use her real name of Callie Williams from Ohio for this mission.
 She'd worked hard to lose her childhood New Jersey accent so she could fit in.
-But, if need be, she'd just say she moved to Ohio when she went to college.
+If need be, she'd just say she moved to Ohio when she went to college.
 Her current stage name, Callie Oliver, was the name she used for her job as a disc jockey and radio reporter in Princeton, New Jersey.
+Callie Oliver was an evil person, but she had to do as she was told, or she'd be in big trouble.

 Even though she wanted to run away, Callie needed to get closer to the group if she was to make contact.
 She stood up from her seat at the bottom of the bleachers and walked around the gym's perimeter to the other side.
 As she stood beside the bleachers, she eyed an empty spot in the crowded front, where she always sat.
 She couldn't climb the bleachers or she might fall from the headaches.